matiasinsaurralde/nina/README.md

 ---

 *This project is a Proof of Concept demonstrating container provisioning concepts.
-The current implementation simulates container operations and routes all ingress traffic to httpbin.org for demonstration purposes.*
+The current implementation provides a complete build and deployment pipeline for containerized applications.*